whitwaltman/twelvefourseven.net/ref/openbsd.md

 ---
-layout: layouts/page.njk
 title: Self-hosting with OpenBSD
+date: Last Modified
 ---
 <aside class="bg-lime-200 border-1 border-lime-400 p-1 rounded-sm my-1.5">
     <p>These notes are specifically tailored to my usage of OpenBSD as a virtual private server to host my websites.</p>
-    <p>If you're new to self-hosting or want to explore it, I highly recommend <a href="https://sive.rs/ti">Derek Siver's guide to Tech Independence</a>.
+    <p class="mb-0">If you're new to self-hosting or want to explore it, I highly recommend <a class="bg-lime-400" href="https://sive.rs/ti">Derek Siver's guide to Tech Independence</a>.
 It's a helpful starting point, although I would caution against trying to do everything at once.</p>
 </aside>

 ### httpd